wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_basics.md

 whatsoever.**

-### Simulating the Client-Server Example
+#### Simulating client-server execution

-Below is an app that you can use to simulate the above example client-server setup.
+Below is an app that you can use to simulate the above client-server setup.
 Try to simulate the execution with each server (use the radio button to select the server to use), leaving all values to their default.
 You should notice a difference in execution time.
 Even though Server #1 has a better CPU, it it connected to the client via a low-bandwidth link.
 Server #2 is thus able to finish execution more quickly than Server #1.
-Then, answer the practice questions hereafter, using the simulation app to determine answers or to double-check your answers.
+Then, answer the practice questions hereafter, using the simulation app to come up with or double-check answers.

 <div class="ui accordion fluid app-ins">
   <div class="title">